lonnychen/necta-psle-dashboard/README.md

 1. [Rossiter, J. (2020).
 Link It, Open It, Use It: Changing How Education Data Are Used to Generate Ideas, CGD Notes.](https://www.cgdev.org/publication/link-it-open-it-use-it-changing-how-education-data-are-used-generate-ideas)
 2. [HakiElimu.
 (2019).
 Exploration of factors that hinder and facilitate best performance in Primary School Leaving Examinations Tanzania: Lessons from poor and best performing regions.](https://hakielimu.or.tz/download/exploration-of-factors-that-hinder-and-facilitate-best-performance-in-primary-school-leaving-examinations-tanzania/)

+## License
+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for details.

 ```python